Clinical evidence mounts that the leading cause of death in COVID-19 patients is the dangerous condition known as a cytokine storm.

 Even if patients survive the storm, the dysregulation of the immune system can have ongoing consequences and could be associated with the condition known as a post-COVID-19 syndrome or long COVID.

-For more information about COVID and your health, please see recent studies about COVID-19 death in obese people isn’t caused by inflammation and results showing that this hormone drug may help stop COVID-19 inflammation.
+For more information about COVID and your health, please see recent studies about people doing this work are 3 times more likely to get COVID-19 and results showing that these common anti-inflammatory drugs could help cut COVID-19 deaths.